-&lt;sup>129 If an issuer wishes to use a Form 8-K to satisfy its obligations under Regulation FD with respect to an earnings release, the release may be furnished under Item 7.01 of Form 8-K for purposes of, and within the timeframe specified by, Regulation FD and simultaneously under Item 2.02 of Form 8-K for purposes of that Item.
+130 If an issuer wishes to use a Form 8-K to satisfy its obligations under Regulation FD with respect to an earnings release, the release may be furnished under Item 7.01 of Form 8-K for purposes of, and within the timeframe specified by, Regulation FD and simultaneously under Item 2.02 of Form 8-K for purposes of that item.
 SEC Release No. 33-8176 (Jan.
 22, 2003).

-&lt;sup>130 The EDGAR filing system is now open to accept filings between the hours of 6 a.m. and 10 p.m.
+131 The EDGAR filing system is open to accept filings between the hours of 6 a.m. and 10 p.m.
+(Eastern time), though filings other than beneficial ownership reports will not appear on EDGAR until 6 a.m. the next business day if filed after 5:30 p.m.
 (Eastern standard time).
 The SEC staff has confirmed that, where the earnings release is issued after the close of the market, the conference call or webcast includes material previously undisclosed information (thus precluding reliance on this exception) and such information has not been furnished on a Form 8-K prior to the conference call or webcast, an issuer must file a transcript of the relevant portion of the conference call or slides including the information on Form 8-K. SEC, Compliance and Disclosure Interpretations, Non-GAAP Financial Measures, Question 105.07 (Jan.
-15, 2010); SEC, Compliance and Disclosure Interpretations, Form 8-K, Question 106.02 (Apr.
-2, 2008).
+15, 2010); SEC, Compliance and Disclosure Interpretations, Form 8-K, Question 106.02 (Jan.
+11, 2010).